 Ready.
 Let's go.

-4. With right sides together, sew only the two v shaped corners at each end of the tie using 1/4 inch seam allowance.
+4. Grab your main fabric and lining fabric tie pieces.
+With right sides together, sew only the two v shaped corners at each end of the tie using 1/4 inch seam allowance.
 Clip corners.

 5. Flip tie so that the right side of the fabric is facing out.
 Make sure the two end points are nice and pointy!
 Iron.